Mountain View, California

 High-voltage power linesNo single dominant high-voltage transmission corridor or major substation is documented as defining Mountain View residential areas; standard PG&E infrastructure serves the city.
 Specific corridors near a parcel can be checked on PG&E system maps.

-Sea level and shoreline floodingMountain View's baylands north of US-101 (the Shoreline area, Stevens Creek and Permanente Creek mouths, and the Moffett edge) are low-lying and behind levees; the city's own Shoreline Sea Level Rise Study and flood-protection materials note that about 12 percent of the city is in special flood hazard areas and that a large part of northern Mountain View could flood under projected mid-century bay rise.
+Sea level and shoreline floodingMountain View's baylands north of US-101 (the Shoreline area, Stevens Creek and Permanente Creek mouths, and the Moffett edge) are low-lying and behind levees; the city's own Shoreline Sea Level Rise Study and flood-protection materials note that about 12% of the city is in special flood hazard areas and that a large part of northern Mountain View could flood under projected mid-century bay rise.
 The developed residential core south of US-101 is largely outside the bayfront flood zone.

 These are city-level summaries from public agencies and are approximate.
 Pipeline and power-line alignments, contamination parcels, and wildfire zones can differ block by block; verify the exact address with the agency tools linked above and your inspections before you write an offer.